blackberry/WebWorks-Community-APIs/BB10/joypad/README.md

 3. Load it on your phone using the Ant Build Script, or with the _blackberry-deploy_ command found in the dependencies/tools folder of your WebWorks SDK.
 4. When the application runs the screen pictured below will appear.
 Joypad button presses and movements will be reflected in the demo.

-* The Joypad must be connected before the demo starts
+* If a controller is connected or disconnected, the list will update.

 ![Screenshot](joypad.png)